 - From the Repair screen, first, select Quick Repair and click Next.
 If that does not work, select Online Repair and try again.

-So these are the 5 tips to help you fix Excel crashing issue while printing the documents.
+So these are the best tips to help you fix Excel crashing issue while printing the documents.
 Do let us know which fix worked for you in the comments.